kss-node/kss-node/test/fixtures/template/helpers/README.txt

-This file should be ignored by kssHandlebarsGenerator.
+This file should be ignored by kssBuilderHandlebars.